matrix-org/matrix-synapse-saml-mozilla/README.md

 # Synapse Mozilla SAML MXID Mapper

-Custom SAML auth response -> MXID mapping algorithm used during the Mozilla Matrix trial run.
+A Synapse plugin module which allows users to choose their username when they first log in.

 ## Installation